tommys0/warc2-nextjs/README.md

 ## Features

 - Game showcase page displaying various games with relevant information.
-- Edit functionality allowing users to modify game details such as title, description, and images.
+- Edit functionality allowing users to modify game details such as title, description, and images. (not implemented)
 - Responsive design for optimal viewing across different devices.

 ## Technologies Used